he9lin/faye_tracking/README.md

 FayeTracking.user_in_channel?('/user_1', '/chat/1')
 ```

-Client side: a PrivatePub example using a fork here: https://github.com/he9lin/private_pub, which makes it possible to add client side Faye extensions to PrivatePub javascript.
+Client side: a PrivatePub example using a fork here: https://github.com/he9lin/private_pub, a fork of Ryan Bate's PrivatePub gem.
+This fork makes it possible to add client side Faye extensions to PrivatePub javascript.

 ```coffeescript
 FayeTrackingExtension =